A sex addict sets out to visit every massage parlor in China

-Snowy Jade exposes my ass and applies oil between my legs.
+Snowy Jade pulls down my shorts and applies oil between my legs and ass.
 She’s not shy about it.
 She kneads my butt cheeks and works her way between them, digging her fingers down to the anus and perineum.
-The next logical step would be to scoop up my testicles.
-That’s okay; she’s pacing the suspense.
-She replaces the shorts and turns me over.
-She slips her hands underneath with sufficient oil to saturate the pubic hair, while her fingers snake around the base and reach to the root of the erect cock, as if digging it out of the soil.
+The next logical step would be to scoop up my testicles, but she replaces my shorts and turns me over.
+Now she slips her hands underneath the shorts with sufficient oil to saturate the pubic hair, while her fingers snake around the base and reach to the root of the erect cock, as if digging it out of the soil.
 I want her to grab my shaft below the balls like the handle of a gun but refrain from verbal directives.
 She seems to be enjoying my torment, and I suspect the session will end in a cliffhanger.
 I could ask her to extend it another half hour, at a 50% hike in the price, as I sometimes do on the off chance they bring me off, but I actually prefer the fraught ambivalence of the scene.
 It leaves me energized.
-I exit the shop explosively fired up and bloated with anticipation of the long evening ahead.
+I exit the shop all fired up and bloated with anticipation of the long evening ahead.

 I continue down the street in the same direction for two hours, determined to slice a line across this section of the grid.
 The stretch soon empties out into a dusty industrial zone of car repair shops, corporate buildings, undeveloped plots strewn with rubbish, and huge construction sites sprouting residential towers that will in turn attract a slew of fresh massage parlors when the new communities spring to life a year or two down the line.